 At Henley, the daily act of collective worship is viewed as an integral and important part of school life.

-Through this and in the general ethos of the school we seek to promote our mission statement, particularly at this stage of our development, to explore Christian values together to apply to our daily lives.
+Through this and in the general ethos of the school we seek to promote our school vision, whilst exploring our Christian values.

 It is a time where we come together to find out about God’s love for us and celebrate our achievements (and sometimes failures) together.
 The worship of the school promotes the Christian values which permeate the ethos of the school.
 As such, the contributions of staff, pupils, church clergy and other visitors are valued highly.

-We have a weekly pattern for our Collective Worship which is held everyday at 10:15 am:
+We have a weekly pattern for our Collective Worship which is held everyday at 10:15 am and it may be virtual in the classrooms: